viewtool/I2C_Adapter/RaspberryPi_GCC_USB_CNT_Counter/README.md

 # CNT_Counter
-An RaspberryPi project to test CNT Counter.
+A RaspberryPi project to test CNT Counter.